 Nicolae Morar, Department of Philosophy

 Nicolae Morar’s research interests lie at the intersection of biology, ecology, and bioethics (especially biomedical, genethics, environmental, and research ethics).
-At the University of Oregon, he is an assistant professor of philosophy and environmental studies.
+At the University of Oregon, he is an associate professor of philosophy and environmental studies.
 His work looks at how various conceptual analyses in philosophy of biology and ecology influence and transforms debates in bioethics, and in ethics broadly construed.

 His collaborative research has provided a critical assessment of the normative role of biodiversity in environmental ethics debates.
 Morar has several on-going projects concerning the role of biology and genetics in applied ethics, as well as the role emotions (especially, disgust) play in normative debates in our society.
 He is particularly interested in how new microbiological conceptions of human organisms and current biotechnologies are altering traditional conceptions of human nature.

 UO researchers urge changes in the language of the microbiome (Around the O, July 12, 2019)

 The morality of medicine (Around the O, March 23, 2017)

 Philosophy professor talks clinical ethics in UO Today interview (Around the O, March 14, 2017)